 The treatment is usually discontinued after a child having the disorder reaches adult height.
 Not much is known about what happens when treatment ceases, especially with regard to fat redistribution.

-However, research coming out of Japan shows that this can lead to increase in fat deposits in the abdominal region in adulthood.
+However, research coming out of Japan shows that this can lead to an increase in fat deposits in the abdominal region in adulthood.
 It can also result in elevated harmful cholesterol levels.

 The findings were published in the Endocrine Journal.